impallari/Font-Testing-Page/README.md

 Code is available under the MIT License, see LICENSE.md for full details

-Page text is available under the Creative Commons Attribution-ShareAlike v3.0 License
+Page text are from Niram blog at [tamil.niram.org](https://github.com/impallari/Font-Testing-Page)